Nuxalbari Tea Estate Woman Owned Elephant Corridor

 Nuxalbari Tea Estate is located in Darjeeling District, India.
-This is at the foothills of the eastern Himalaya near the world’s third largest peak – Mount Kanchenjunga.
-This tremendous massif influences the area’s weather patterns and creates a lush environment for the tea to grow and flourish.
+This is at the foothills of the eastern Himalaya near the world’s third largest peak, Mount Kanchenjunga.
+This tremendous massif influences the area’s weather patterns and creates a lush environment for tea to grow and flourish.

 Tea Plants